Moving Target Acquisition and Tracking

 See also: JWST Guide Stars

-Due to the nature of JWST scheduling, a moving target will have multiple guide star candidates available for each window.
-At the time of the observation (the "Visit" in Figure 1), the first usable guide stars will be selected for tracking.
-The faintest guide stars that can be used for moving targets are ~1 mag brighter than those used for fixed targets.
-The smaller number of available guide stars will not prevent a moving target observation from executing.
-However, in rare circumstances involving observations with very tight constraints, suitable guide stars may not be available within the constraint windows, particularly for targets far from the galactic plane (high galactic latitudes).
-Loosening geometric or timing constraints will improve schedulability.
+The faintest guide stars that can be used for moving targets are ~1 mag brighter than the faintest that can be used for fixed targets.
+The smaller number of available guide stars does not usually limit schedulability.
+However, in rare circumstances involving observations with very tight constraints, suitable guide stars may not be available within the constraint windows.
+Loosening geometric or timing constraints may be required to allow scheduling in rare cases.

 References